AlphabetsAlphabets/Web-API/README.md

 1. Have python 3.9 and above installed.
 2. make sure pip is working, to test run `pip --version` in a terminal.
 If it shows you the version number proceed, if not then fix it.
 3. Have the [git](https://git-scm.com/downloads) CLI installed.
 4. Run the following command: `git clone 'https://github.com/YJH16120/Web-API'`

 From this point onwards make sure you perform all commands in the root of the project.
 Unless specified otherwise

-5. Cut the contents from the env-api directory.
+5. Cut the contents from the env-api directory, except pyvenv.cfg.
+Keep it either in your clipboard, or paste it some where else for safe keeping.
+Then delete the folder.
+The contents will be needed later.

-6. Run the following commands to create a virtual environment (make sure you're in the root of Web-API when running these commands):
+6. Run the following commands to create a virtual environment (make sure you're in the root when running these commands):
     - run `pip install venv`
     - `py -m venv env-api`
     - For powershell: `env-api\Scripts\active`, for CMD: `activate`
+    - go into `env-api\` then paste the contents from your clipboard into the directory.
     - `pip install -r requirements.txt`, this will install the appropriate dependancies.

 It is worth noting that if you run this python code through visual studio code (VSC) by clicking the [play button](https://i.postimg.cc/D0ykRP8k/image.png)